jacobyent/500_data_structure_problems/linked_list/linked_list_read_me.txt

 logic every time.

 Looking over my code I noticed that I didn't comment nearly as much as I wanted.
+I think that my notes can be a bit verbose.
 Looking over everything I missed two problems: the palindrome problem and the move last node to front.
 I'm not sure if I'll go back to them immediatly or at all, although the do look simple enough.
 I skipped over some of the sections that were just explanations and looking now I think I should've done the problems were you implement the list as a queue and stack.